KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 id -u plex
 ```

-Create empty folder for mount:
+Create an empty folder for the mount:

 ```bash
 mkdir -p /media/plex
 ```

-Add mount to `/etc/fstab` by editing file in the `nano` editor:
+Add mount to `/etc/fstab` by editing the file in the `nano` editor:

 ```bash
 nano /etc/fstab